robert-j-webb/stackedit/safe eval.md

 ### Pros
 1. Powers users will love this - they can tweak their formulas to their heart’s content.
 They can even create new ways of discounting that the developer didn’t think of!
 2. To add functionality to it, the only thing the developer has to do is add more variables!
-Rather than having to make a complicated logic for each time that a new feature for more interesting promotions, they can add variables and let the user figure out the new promotion.
+Rather than having to make a complicated logic for each time that a new feature for more interesting promotions, they can add variables and let the user figure out whatev
 3. For less experienced users, the developer can provide preset formulas and prices, and allow the user to fill in these widgets, which will be reduced to dynamic formulas by the client.
 Think ‘buy one get one free’ or ‘dollar off’ discount creation.

 ### Cons